Who wants some pie? Just in case you missed what I just said, we’re making cherry pie!

 Pour the somewhat cooled cherry filling into crust.

 Roll second half of dough just like the first and either cut into strips for a lattice top or leave solid and simply cut slits for venting.
 Place on top of filling and trim and crimp edges (You can use the extra to make decorative pieces for top.
-I made cute little hearts!).
+I made cute little flowers!).
 Brush top with coconut milk and sprinkle with sugar to make it sparkle!

 Bake for 25 minutes then reduce heat to 350 degrees F (180 C) and continue baking 25 - 30 minutes until crust is golden brown.
 Remove from oven and allow to cool before serving.